felixisto/CowsAndBulls/README.md

 Cows and Bulls video game on iOS.

-Technologies: Swift 4.2, SwiftSocket, PinCodeTextField
+Technologies: Swift 4.2, SwiftSocket 2.0.2, PinCodeTextField 0.1.0

 Must be played on a LAN network.
 This is the numerical version of "Cows and Bulls".